Microsoft EA Renewal

 2. Rising License Costs and Price Hikes

-- What to negotiate: Push for multi-year price protection.
+• What to Negotiate: Push for Multi-Year Price Protection.
 Negotiate caps on annual price increases or even fixed pricing for critical products for the full term.
-If Microsoft is introducing a known upcoming hike (say a new AI feature surcharge), negotiate your renewal just before that takes effect or request an offsetting discount.
-Consider an extended-term or aligning the deal to precede major price change dates.ย Benchmarkย pricing against theย market and prior deals to argue for better rates.
+If Microsoft is introducing a known upcoming hike (such as a new AI feature surcharge), negotiate your renewal just before it takes effect or request an offsetting discount.
+Consider an extended term or aligning the deal to precede major price change dates.
+Benchmark pricing against the market and prior deals to argue for better rates.

 3. Currency Fluctuations and Global Pricing Alignment

-- What to negotiate: If your EA spans multiple currencies or if you budget in a local currency, negotiate terms to mitigate currency risk.
-Options include locking pricing in a single currency (USD or otherwise) for the term, or negotiating a fixed exchange rate for the contractโs duration.
-At minimum, request advance notice and the ability to adjust quantities if a significant currency-driven price change is coming.
+• What to negotiate: If your EA spans multiple currencies or if you budget in a local currency, negotiate terms to mitigate currency risk.
+Options include locking pricing in a single currency (e.g., USD) for the term or negotiating a fixed exchange rate for the duration of the contract.
+At a minimum, request advance notice and the ability to adjust quantities if a significant currency-driven price change is coming.
 For multi-national agreements, consider splitting the agreement by region to isolate currency impacts or ensure Microsoft applies any downward adjustments as readily as upward ones.

 4. Declining Volume Discounts (Negotiating for Savings)

-- Impact: If you accept reduced discounts, the bottom-line cost of your EA will be higher for the same licenses.
-For example, dropping from a 20% discount to 10% on a million-dollar software spend means $100K extra cost annually.
-Over a multi-year term, lost discounts are a huge missed savings opportunity.
+• Impact: If you accept reduced discounts, the bottom-line cost of your EA will be higher for the same licenses.
+For example, dropping from a 20% discount to 10% on a $1 million software spend means an additional $ 100,000 in annual costs.
+Over a multi-year period, lost discounts represent a significant missed opportunity for savings.
 Moreover, some projects or licenses might become cost-prohibitive without good discounts, hindering IT initiatives.
+Avoid mistakes by checking out mistakes to avoid in the current landscape.

 5. Cloud-First Licensing (Subscriptions Overtaking Perpetual)

-- Impact: Cloud subscriptions offer up-to-date tech and scalability, but can increase long-term costs.
-You move from a one-time license + maintenance model to a continual operational expense.
-If not negotiated well, you might also accidentally forfeit rights (for instance, dropping Software Assurance could end your ability to upgrade certain perpetual deployments).
+• Impact: Cloud subscriptions provide up-to-date technology and scalability, but can lead to increased long-term costs.
+You transition from a one-time license and maintenance model to a continuous operational expense.
+If not negotiated well, you may also inadvertently forfeit rights (for instance, dropping Software Assurance could terminate your ability to upgrade certain perpetual deployments).
 On the upside, a well-negotiated transition can provide cost predictability and eliminate the big true-up surprises.
 It also shifts spend to OpEx, which some organizations prefer.

 6. Azure Consumption Commitments in EA Deals